Cookbook

 - "Exclude or mask EMAIL column before export"

-- "Log export event for GDPR compliance"
+- "Log export event for the applicable internal privacy control"

 - "Obtain data steward approval for cross-border transfer"